Mohammedirbaaz/DAY-CHALLENGE/Day-3_To_do_list/read_me.txt

 11.change background through css dynamically
 12. options should not show delete when the lists are empty
 13. filters should not be dispalyed when the list size is only one
+14. lists should be added when pressing enter button